Sextupole reduction via chaos suppression at the National Synchrotron Light Source II: Summary

 \section{Summary}

-By suppressing chaotic behavior, we obtained and experimentally validated an alternative nonlinear lattice scheme for the NSLS-II ring.
-This chaos-suppression approach enhances the beam’s resistance to chaos and enables safe resonance crossings, while requiring fewer sextupoles than the conventional design.
-In contrast, the traditional approach emphasizes minimizing amplitude-dependent detuning, an objective that our results suggest is less critical than previously assumed.
+By suppressing chaotic behavior, we obtained and experimentally validated an alternative nonlinear lattice scheme for the NSLS-II storage ring.
+This CS approach enhances the beam's resistance to chaos and provides comparable DA and LMA performance while requiring fewer sextupoles than the conventional RDTM design.
+This finding challenges the traditional approach, which places excessive emphasis on minimizing ADD, an objective that our results suggest is less critical than previously assumed.
+Furthermore, we demonstrated a significantly stronger correlation between the DA area and the CI metric compared to the RDT metric, confirming that targeting global chaos is a more robust and efficient strategy for nonlinear lattice optimization.

-Another method for DA optimization, though not the focus of this paper, is directly based on tracking~\cite{borland2009direct}.
-Although this approach could also yield high-quality solutions when sufficient computational resources are available, it provides limited physical insight.
-While such tracking-based studies have also been conducted at NSLS-II~\cite{yang2011multiobjective}, the emphasis of this paper is on physics-guided approaches that elucidate the underlying mechanisms of nonlinear dynamics.
+Another method for DA optimization, though not the primary focus of this paper, is directly based on long-term tracking simulations~\cite{borland2009direct}.
+Although this approach could also yield high-quality solutions when sufficient computational resources are available, it often provides limited physical insight into the underlying particle dynamics.
+While such tracking-based studies have been conducted at NSLS-II~\cite{yang2011multiobjective}, the emphasis of this paper is on physics-guided approaches that elucidate the underlying mechanisms of nonlinear dynamics, thereby ensuring robust and generalized design principles.